 Her autobiographical book, “Diary” was published in 2000, and contained frank and at times shocking images of Day and her friends.
 The images in “Diary” featured young people hanging out, taking drugs and having sex, and have been compared to the documentary realism of Nan Goldin.
 Coinciding with the publication of “Diary”, Day had two large scale exhibitions in London in 2000.
 Day participated in the exhibition “Imperfect Beauty” at the Victoria and Albert Museum, London, “Chic Clicks” at the Institute of Contemporary Art, Boston, and “Not in Fashion”, for the Museum für Moderne Kunst, in Germany.

-It was during this time that Day returned to fashion photography, working for British, French and Italian Vogue, Arena and Vivienne Westwood, amongst others.
+It was during this time that Day returned to fashion photography, working for British, French and Italian Vogue, Arena and Vivienne Westwood, among others.
 She also photographed celebrities Nicolas Cage, Sienna Miller and Scarlett Johansson.

 Corrine Day was invited to participate in the exhibition “The Face of Fashion”, at the National Portrait Gallery, London.
 The exhibition also included work by Day’s contemporaries Mario Sorrenti and Mert Alas & Marcus Piggott.
 Images by Day in the exhibition included early photographs for L’Uomo Vogue, Vogue, and for RayGun.